 Our cash flow from operations is not only influenced by cyclicality, demand for our services, operating margins and the type of services we provide, but can also be influenced by working capital needs such as the timing of our receivable collections.
-Working capital needs are generally lower during our fiscal first and second quarters due to the seasonality that we experience in many regions of the country; however, a seasonal decline in working capital may be offset by needs associated with higher growth or acquisitions.Currently, our working capital needs are higher than they have been historically, as a result of growth of our business, rising commodity prices, and the impact of supply chain disruptions.
+Working capital needs are generally lower during our fiscal first and second quarters due to the seasonality that we experience in many regions of the country; however, a seasonal decline in working capital may be offset by needs associated with higher growth or acquisitions.
+Currently, our working capital needs are higher than they have been historically, as a result of growth of our business, rising commodity prices, and the impact of supply chain disruptions.

-Operating activities used net cash of \$24.5 million during the three months ended December 31, 2021, as compared to \$20.3 million of net cash provided in the three months ended December 31, 2020.
-The decrease in operating cash flow resulted from an increase in working capital, including an increase in inventory.
+Operating activities used net cash of \$17.8 million during the nine months ended June 30, 2022, as compared to \$35.1 million of net cash provided in the nine months ended June 30, 2021.
+The decrease in operating cash flow resulted from lower earnings and an increase in working capital, including an increase in inventory, during the nine months ended June 30, 2022.
 In addition to the impact on inventory of higher commodity prices, supply chain disruptions have resulted in longer lead times for deliveries, and reduced availability for certain products we procure, particularly copper wire.
 As a result, we have increased the amount of inventory we are currently carrying in an effort to ensure the availability of materials to serve our customers.
-In addition, costs and estimated earnings in excess of billings increased as supply chain and labor challenges have, in some cases, extended the time to meet billing milestones.
-Trade accounts receivable also increased due to increased business activity.
+Both trade accounts receivable and costs in excess of billings also increased due to business activity growth.
 We also remitted \$7.0 million of payroll taxes previously deferred under the CARES Act.
-This increase in working capital was partly offset by higher earnings during the three months ended December 31, 2021.